The Next Generation Deep Extragalactic Exploratory Public Near-Infrared Slitless Survey Epoch 1 (NGDEEP-NISS1)

 Therefore, all measurements of the emission line fluxes were made by fitting {\it all} emission lines simultaneously in {\it each} of the 6 available spectra (two orthogonal grisms for each of the three filters).
 This was done using a single flux value for each emission line, but allowing the FWHM of the lines, and the continuum to vary in each of the 6 spectra.
 The continuum emission was modelled as a second order polynomial.
 Finally, in order to account for shifts between the GR150R and GR150C spectra caused by extra-nuclear located emission line regions, a linear offset (in wavelength) between the GR150R and GR150C spectra were included.
-The GR150R observed wavelengths were used as the fiducial (ths is arbitrary, and the G150C could also be used as the fiducial spectra).
+The GR150R observed wavelengths were used as the fiducial spectra.
+The selection of which grism to use is arbitrary, and the G150C could also be used as the fiducial spectra without impacting the final results.
 A custom line fitting code to perform these measurements were developed using Bilby \citep{bilby} with the Dynesty \citep{dynesty} sampler, which are an implementation of Markov-Chain Monte Carlo (MCMC) analysis.
 This approach leveraged all of the available information which allowed for an estimate of the emission line fluxes' posteriors, with reliable confidence regions, and realistic error estimates.
-For the purposes of this paper, all emission lines selected were those with $SNR > 2$.
+For the purposes of this paper, all emission lines selected were those with SNR$>2$.
 Figures \ref{FITsample1} and \ref{FITsample2} show the final 1D spectra generated from the two orthogonal grisms plotted in each of Figures \ref{2Dexample} and \ref{2Dshift}.
-Figure \ref{AllEMM} shows a stacked image of all the emission lines spectra ($SNR\ >$ 2) discussed in this paper, ordered by redshift.
+Figure \ref{AllEMM} shows a stacked image of all the emission lines spectra (SNR$>2$) discussed in this paper, ordered by redshift.